harisushehu/YOLO-for-detection-of-tomato-leaf-diseases/README.md

 ```

 ## Dataset Structure
+A sample dataset from one farm in the TomatoEbola dataset has been uploaded.
 The TomatoEbola dataset follows this structure:

 ```
 TomatoEbola/